 For all new residential apartment buildings, an area must be provided for residents to place items of bulky waste such as furniture, electrical appliances and sanitary ware.
-The area provided must cover an area of approximately 10 m2.
-The area does not need to be designated, solely for the purpose of bulky waste collection (e.g. An area can be set aside in the car park area).
+The requirements stated in part B of Dubai building code, B.8.5.4 Special and bulky waste.